 There’s also a chance that it’s the central spine of a network of concealed tunnels that snake their way beneath the surface.

-The origin of the founders of Teotihuacan remains mysterious, but it’s likely it began to be built around 300-100 years BCE.
-By the time the first millennium ACE rolled around, it was the largest city in the pre-Columbian Americas, containing around 125,000 residents.
-That would also have made it the sixth-most populous metropolis in the world at that time.
+The origin of the founders of Teotihuacan remains mysterious, but it’s likely it began to be built between the 1st and 7th centuries.
+By the time the first millennium ACE rolled around, it was the largest city in the pre-Columbian Americas, containing around 125,000-200,000 residents.

 It’s unclear if it formed the center of an empire or if it was more of a city-state, but either way its architectural and cultural influences could be seen across Central America.
-It came to be adorned by thousands of murals whose beauty have been compared to that of the painters in Renaissance Florence, Italy.
+It came to be adorned by thousands of murals whose beauty have been compared to that of other masterful styles across the world.

 At one point, around the time the influence of Teotihuacan began to spread across the region, the city was seemingly ruled by a man whom, based on the descriptions of him by the Maya, archaeologists have dubbed “Spearthrower Owl”.